-What can I say about this wonderful book and method, which I used to birth my babies and which impressed me so much that I taught it for seven years?
+What can I say about this wonderful book and method, which I used to birth my babies and which impressed me so much that I have taught it since 2006?
 HypnoBirthing uses self-hypnosis techniques and scripts to help you release your fears of birth and increase your trust in your body and in Nature’s way of birthing.
 Most people love the deep relaxation, breathing and visualizations of HypnoBirthing and find that these practices help them enjoy their pregnancy and have an easier, more comfortable birth.

 On Mothering Your Baby